 Tourism in Eswatini is a successful industry.
 Most of the tourists who visit Eswatini arrive by road from South Africa.
 Eswatini's tourism industry developed during the apartheid era in South Africa and this shaped many of its distinctive attractions.
 Since the end of apartheid, Eswatini has emphasized its traditional culture as a tourist attraction.

 You will get to integrate into local society, sample the tasty food, experience the vibrant culture and also make a difference.
 There are summer and year round programs available where you can help people, animals and the environment.
 Volunteering in Eswatini and helping people is a highly rewarding experience and there are also lots of cultural and sightseeing activities you will get to do in your spare time.

 Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
 All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to Go Volunteer Africa's local Coordinators on arrival in the country.

 SAFARIS & TOURS

 Safaris, day and cultural tours can be organized over the weekends for volunteers.
-This is a fantastic opportunity to explore Swaziland and its wildlife.
-There is a lot to see and do in Swaziland.
+This is a fantastic opportunity to explore Swaziland's vibrant cities, rich culture, secluded wildlife.
+There is a lot to see and do in Eswatini.